- ICH GCP

 To date, there is no gold standard for treatment of PG.
 Patients with pyoderma gangrenosum suffer from severe pain and poor quality of life due to frequent dressing changes and disfiguring lesions.
 More importantly, rapidly progressing ulcers present an important risk for infection, morbidity, and mortality for patients.
 Spesolimab is humanized antagonistic monoclonal IgG1 antibody that blocks human IL36R signalling and subsequent downstream pro-inflammatory pathways.
 The IL-36 receptor blocker was recently approved for generalized pustular psoriasis (GPP).
 The research team hypothesize that targeting IL-36 in refractory, ulcerative postoperative PG may result in regression and resolution of a patient's lesions.

-There are, at minimum, a total of 12 visits (1 screening visits, 6 spesolimab treatment visits, 1 endpoint visits, and 4 follow-up visits) which includes physical exams, blood testing and infectious disease testing, completing questionnaires, and photographs of skin affected by PG.
-Spesolimab will be administered via a 90-minute infusion at Weeks 0, 3, 6, 9, 12 and 15.
+There are, at minimum, a total of 14 or 15 visits which will include physical exams, blood testing and infectious disease testing, completing questionnaires, and photographs and assessment of skin affected by PG.
+Spesolimab will be administered via a 90-minute infusion every 3 or 4 weeks (depending on response at Visit 4) at 8 or 9 Visits during the study.

 Study Type